 Allergens involved in allergic rhinitis come from either outdoor or indoor substances:

-Rhinitis can also be due to non-allergic causes such as infections, temperature changes, hormonal changes, certain medications, cigarette smoke, stress, exercise, structural problems in the nose, or other factors.
+Rhinitis can also be due to non-allergic causes, such as infections, temperature changes, hormonal changes, certain medications, cigarette smoke, stress, exercise, structural problems in the nose, or other factors.
 In non-allergic rhinitis, the immune system does not play a role in the body's response to these factors.

 Basic symptoms of both allergic and non-allergic rhinitis include:

-The allergic process, called atopy, occurs when the body overreacts to a substance that it senses as a foreign “invader".
+The allergic process, called atopy, occurs when the body overreacts to a substance that it senses as a foreign invader.
 The immune system works continuously to protect the body from potentially dangerous intruders such as bacteria, viruses, and toxins.
 However, for reasons not completely understood, some people are hypersensitive to substances that are typically harmless.

 When the immune system inaccurately identifies these substances (allergens) as harmful, an allergic reaction and inflammatory response occurs.

-There are many types of IgE antibodies, and each are associated with a specific allergen.
+There are many types of IgE antibodies, and each is associated with a specific allergen.
 This is why some people are allergic to cat dander, while others are not bothered by cats yet are allergic to pollen.
 In allergic rhinitis, the allergic reaction begins when an allergen comes into contact with the mucous membranes in the lining of the nose.

 Seasonal allergic rhinitis occurs only during periods of intense airborne pollen or spores.
 It is commonly, although inaccurately, called hay fever.
 No fever accompanies this condition, and the allergic response is not dependent on hay.
 In general, triggers of seasonal allergy in the U.S. include:

-Allergens in the House.
 Allergens in the home are the most common triggers of perennial (year-round) allergic rhinitis.
 Household allergens include: